filipecabaco/my_blog/posts/2022-09-13_realtime_updates_with_liveview.md

 end
 ```

-And that is it, whenever a user joins, the view is updated to add a new element and when disconnects the element will be removed:
+And that is it, whenever a user joins, the elements are updated to add or remove elements.
 ![Page elements updating on joining and leaving of a user](/images/img11.gif)

 ### Paranormal activity

 Time for the JS <=> Elixir interoperability!
-We need to send en event from JS to Elixir to update the position of our tag element and we need to react to an from Elixir to JS by adding an handle event callback.
-We will achieve this by creating a new hook:
+We need to send en event from JS to Elixir to update the position of our tag element and we need to react to an event from Elixir to JS by adding an handle event callback.

+We will achieve this by creating a new hook to be used only by this component:

 ```javascript
 const ReadTag = {